Old Habits (album)

 Old Habits was planned to be Smash Mouth's fifth studio album and was expected to be released in the summer of 2005.
 According to the band's official website at the time, the album was going to sound much more like ska punk, similar to Fush Yu Mang and The East Bay Sessions.
 In September 2005, the band performed what was tentatively going to be the album's first single, "Getaway Car", on Last Call with Carson Daly.
-The album was delayed many times, in the hope of gaining publicity with Steve's appearance on the reality show The Surreal Life.
-Smash Mouth returned to the studio intent on making their new record better, however, Old Habits was eventually shelved and most tracks were remixed and released on Summer Girl.
-One also ended up on Greg Camp's solo album Defektor.
+The album was delayed many times, in the hope of gaining publicity with Steve Harwell's appearance on the reality show The Surreal Life.
+Smash Mouth returned to the studio intent on making their new record better; however, Old Habits was eventually shelved and most tracks were remixed and released on Summer Girl.
+One track also ended up on Greg Camp's solo album Defektor, while another ended up on Paul DeLisle's self-titled EP, released under the name Sub Daylights.

 The full announcement on their website read:

 The album's cover featured Greg Camp's '64 Ford Falcon Squire wagon which was also depicted on the cover of Fush Yu Mang.